-Represented by a third party (tutor, curator or mandatary)
+Represented by a third party (tutor, mandatary or temporary representative)

-- Two conditions must be met in order for the protection mandate or the opening of protective supervision to be legally binding: - Your client's incapacity must have been declared following a medical and psychosocial assessment. - The court must have confirmed your client's incapacity to protect their person and property. - Obtain a copy of the court judgment and the protection mandate or the established protective supervision from the mandatary, tutor or curator who will exercise the rights of the incapacitated client to find out the extent of the powers granted to them. - Please be vigilant, keeping in mind that third-party transaction requests may result in the exploitation of your client.
-For example: - Theft, fraud, embezzlement, counterfeiting, illegitimate cashing of cheques, unauthorized bank withdrawals. - Negligence and/or abuse of power by the legal representative. - Threatening to transfer your client's account to another financial institution or firm, or dealer. - Requesting an unusual withdrawal from your client's account on the pretext of acting in their interest. - Ask questions to the representative and make appropriate inquiries by reviewing the terms of the protection mandate and checking the registers of protective supervision maintained by the Public Curator if you are unsure.
-Ask yourself whether the representative's request is truly in your client's best interest and whether your client will still be able to support themselves if you grant that request.
+- Two conditions must be met in order for the protection mandate or the opening of protective supervision to be legally binding : - Your client's incapacity must have been declared following a medical and psychosocial assessment. - The court must have confirmed your client's incapacity to protect their person and property. - Obtain a copy of the court judgment and the protection mandate or protective supervision from the person who will exercise the incapacitated client's rights to find out the extent of their powers. - Please be vigilant, keeping in mind that third-party transaction requests may result in the exploitation of your client.
+For example: - Theft, fraud, embezzlement, counterfeiting, illegitimate cashing of cheques, unauthorized bank withdrawals. - Negligence and/or abuse of power by the legal representative. - Threatening to transfer your client's account to another financial institution or firm, or dealer. - Requesting an unusual withdrawal from your client's account on the pretext of acting in their interest. - Ask questions to the third-party and make appropriate inquiries by reviewing the terms of the protection mandate and checking the registers of protective supervision maintained by the Curateur public if you are unsure.
+Ask yourself whether the third-party's request is truly in your client's best interest and whether your client will still be able to support themselves if you grant that request.

-- Do not hesitate to contact the Public Curator, your compliance department or legal counsel if you are unsure what action to take.
+- Do not hesitate to contact the Curateur public, your compliance department or legal counsel if you are unsure what action to take.
 Above all, take notes! - When a situation of mistreatment is unambiguous, act quickly by notifying the compliance department of your firm, independent partnership or dealer, if applicable.
-It would be advisable to report any potential mistreatment to the Commission des droits de la personne et des droits de la jeunesse and the Quebec Public Curator
+It would be advisable to report any potential mistreatment to the Commission des droits de la personne et des droits de la jeunesse and the Curateur public.